welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 # 0 - Start tutorials playground ( i.e. new VS Code Window)

-The next command will open a new VS Code window.
-So, you will have blank playground where you will execute the tutorials.
+The command below will open a new VS Code window.
+That means you will have a blank playground where you will import a tutorial starting point.

 ```bash
 # From wio-from-diagram-to-code-with-amazon-q-developer/
 $> ./start-vscode-tutorial-window.sh
 ```

-If something does not work in a tutorial, these commands can help:
+If something doesn't work in this tutorial, these commands can help:

 Remove amazonq cache content
  ```$> rm ~/.aws/amazonq/cache/cache/*```